+We wore our gaming clothing to review this one, so we could really get into the spirit of the new Call of Duty.
 Though the game is good, there was room for improvements, especially with the characters, storyline, and emotional responses to the gameplay.
 I either had those moments of feeling like a hero or adrenaline surge from the combat, to being bored at times, or just frustrated and annoyed by the game.
 At times certain members of my squad kept shouting the obvious or objectives while I was fighting my way through dozens of German soldiers.
 It would have been appreciated if the objectives were on the screen to avoid the constant reminder.
 On top of that I kept hearing “got a first aid kit for you.”

 Remember how previous Call of Duty games had you recoup health by getting to cover and waiting a few seconds.
 Forget that now, because players must rely on a squad mate, Zussman, to give you first aid kits or find them within the map.
 It threw me off on the beach of Normandy when I was losing health rapidly and couldn’t get past the German machine gun fire.
 I guess it was a way to add realism to the game and to use your platoon for resources, though I think that was all they were good for.
 After awhile you get use to it and it seems to work out, especially when more first aid is available in game along with ammo.
 Though if it isn’t then you need to conserve aid and ammo because cooldowns seem to take forever when in combat and being inundated with artillery, gunfire, and machine guns.